Yahweasel/libav.js/README.md

 `yesthreads`, and thus `yesthreads` is only needed if you need concurrency *within* a libav.js instance.

-libav.js automatically detects which WebAssembly features are available, so even if you set `yesthreads` to `true` and don't set `nosimd`, a version with neither feature may be loaded.
+libav.js automatically detects which WebAssembly features are available, so even if you set `yesthreads` to `true`, a version without threads may be loaded.
 To know which version will be loaded, call `LibAV.target`.
-It will return `"asm"` if only asm.js is used, `"wasm"` for baseline, or `"thr"`, `"simd"`, or `"thrsimd"` for versions with extensions activated.
+It will return `"asm"` if only asm.js is used, `"wasm"` for baseline, or `"thr"` for threads.
 These strings correspond to the filenames to be loaded, so you can use them to preload and cache the large WebAssembly files. `LibAV.target` takes the same optional argument as `LibAV.LibAV`.

 The `base` option can be used in these options in place of `LibAV.base`, and will override `LibAV.base` if set.